 This pathway is regulated by C1 inhibitor (C1-INH).
 Hereditary angioedema is due to a genetic deficiency of C1-INH.

-Lectin pathway activation is Ab-independent; it occurs when mannose-binding lectin (MBL), a serum protein, binds to mannose, fuctose, or N-acetylglucosamine groups on bacterial cell walls, yeast walls, or viruses.
+Lectin pathway activation is antibody-independent; it occurs when mannose-binding lectin (MBL), a serum protein, binds to mannose, fucose, or N-acetylglucosamine groups on bacterial cell walls, yeast walls, or viruses.
 This pathway otherwise resembles the classical pathway structurally and functionally.